ParkerIndustries/parker-aiohomekit/README.md

 And so on.
 As a rule we need to be strict about what we send and loose about what we receive.

-## Device compatibility
+## Device compatibility (legacy)

-`aiohomekit` is primarily tested via Home Assistant with a Phillips Hue bridge and an Eve Extend bridge.
+`aiohomekit` is primarily tested with a Phillips Hue bridge and an Eve Extend bridge.
 It is known to work to some extent with many more devices though these are not currently explicitly documented anywhere at the moment.

 You can look at the problems your device has faced in the home-assistant [issues list](https://github.com/home-assistant/core/issues?q=is%3Aopen+is%3Aissue+label%3A%22integration%3A+homekit_controller%22).

-## FAQ
+## FAQ (legacy, TODO)

 ### How do I use this?

-It's published on pypi as `aiohomekit` but its still under early development - proceed with caution.

-The main consumer of the API is the [homekit_controller](https://github.com/home-assistant/core/tree/dev/homeassistant/components/homekit_controller) in Home Assistant so that's the best place to get a sense of the API.
+Check the __main__.py file for examples.

 ### Does this support BLE accessories?